tamus-cyber/tamus-cyber-theme/README.md

 # TAMUS Jekyll Template
-Jekyll site with the OIT website look and feel
+This is a Jekyll site template with the OIT website look and feel.
+To use, clone this repository, run Jekyll and customize.

 ## Front matter variables
 Options for the variables you can use in the front matter: